LINE is a Japanese instant messenger app, produced by an eponymous corporation – the Japanese subsidiary of Korea’s Naver Corporation.

 Daily LINE message volume

-Confirming LINE’s status as a multi-use app, we see in the Q2 statement LINE usage in ‘strategic growth’ areas on the increase.
+Confirming LINE’s status as a multi-use app, we see LINE transaction volume in ‘strategic growth’ areas on the increase in the Q3 2020 statement.
 These demonstrate LINE’s increasing role as conduit to increasingly diverse functions in users’ everyday lives.

-We’ve seen a 78.8% growth in shopping transaction volume year-on-year, with LINE SHOPPING GO released in December 2018 allowing offline shopping.
-Food transaction volume has increased 76.3% year-on-year, with LINE Pockeo (a non-delivery takeaway service) released in April 2019.
+We’ve seen a 20.1% growth in shopping transaction volume year-on-year.
+LINE SHOPPING GO was released in December 2018 allowing offline shopping.
+Food transaction volume has increased 66.8% year-on-year, with LINE Pockeo (a non-delivery takeaway service) released in April 2019.
 Delivery business LINE Delima reported 118.7% year-on-year growth in Q4 2018.

 7.8 users read original works on LINE Manga’s Free Service every second.
 2,900 titles have been published through this (380,000 titles are available in total).